 Not Wearing Your Wedding Ring Because of Ring Size Can Send the Wrong Message

 “Unfortunately…I can believe it,” I said.
 “You’re not the first woman whose weight has fluctuated one way or another.
 I size rings up and down all the time.”

 “Doesn’t it hurt to do ring sizing too much?”

 “Not at all.
 In fact, in addition to your ring sizing, I’ll check your prongs, and clean and polish your ring so it looks brand new.
 It’s like taking your car in for a tune up…With a car wash!”

 To Stretch…Or not to Stretch to Size Your Ring

 “I’ve always been worried, though, about stretching the ring to size it bigger,” Georgia said.
 “I had a ring stretched before I married Ken and it never felt the same.
 The shank was so thin afterwards and it ended up cracking!”

-“The good news is I don’t stretch rings,” I said.
+“The good news is I do not stretch rings,” I said.